ibm-cloud-architecture/refarch-jee-customerorder/tutorial/step4.md

 1. `docker login master.cfc:8500` providing `user1` as the user and the password you created above
 2. `docker push master.cfc:8500/websphere/customer-order-services:liberty`

-You will now be able to see the image in the ICp Dashboard under *Infrastructure -> Images*
+You will now be able to see the image in the ICp Dashboard under *Infrastructure -> Images*.

-When completed, sign out of the ICp Dashboard.
+When completed, sign out of the ICp dashboard.

 ### Generate deployment yaml file